-- 115 Hurricane Matthew (2016) was the first Category 5 hurricane in the Atlantic basin since 2007, and caused widespread damage across its destructive path.
-When Matthew moved parallel to the east coast of Florida, it was observed simultaneously by the KAMX single Doppler radar at a 5-minute interval and the P3 TDR from 19 UTC 6 October to 00 UTC 7 October with four flight passes through the center during Matthew's eyewall replacement process. - The flight track of the P3 and the detecting range of the KAMX radar are displayed in Fig. 2a.
-All radar sweep files were initially processed using an automated quality control (QC) script using National Center for Atmospheric Research (NCAR) SoloII software (Bell et al., 2013) and then manually edited to unfold the Doppler velocity aliasing and remove the discontinuities and noise echoes.
+Hurricane Matthew (2016) was the first Category 5 hurricane in the Atlantic basin since 2007, and caused widespread damage across its destructive path.
+When Matthew moved parallel to the east coast of Florida, it was observed simultaneously by the KAMX single Doppler radar at a 5-minute interval and P3 TDR from 19 UTC 6 October to 00 UTC 7 October with four flight passes through the center during Matthew's eyewall replacement process.

+The flight track of the P3 and the detecting range of KAMX radar are displayed in Fig. 2a.
+All radar sweep files were initially processed using an automated quality control (QC) script using National Center for Atmospheric Research (NCAR) SoloII

+- 100 software (Bell et al., 2013) and then manually edited to unfold the Doppler velocity aliasing and remove the discontinuities and noise echoes.
 A coordinate transform and interpolation were applied to the KAMX radar fields from the original plan position indicators (PPIs) to the constant-altitude plan position indicators (CAPPIs) in Cartesian coordinates using Radx2Grid in the Lidar Radar Open Software Environment (LROSE) software (Bell, 2019).
 The gridded domain is 400 km × 400 km with a horizontal grid spacing of 1 km and vertical grid spacing of 0.5 km.
-While the vertical resolution may be a bit fine, we focus on the horizontal structure which is appropriately resolved for the given sampling.
-The gridded data was further analyzed using the Vortex Objective Radar Tracking and Circulation (VORTRAC) software in LROSE to interpolate onto a - cylindrical coordinate and obtain the kinematic structure by the improved GVTD algorithm formulated in section 3.1.
+The gridded data was further analyzed using the Vortex - 105 Objective Radar Tracking and Circulation (VORTRAC) software in LROSE to obtain the kinematic structure by the improved GVTD algorithm formulated in section 3.1.

 The P3 was involved in the reconnaissance mission from 19 UTC 6 October to 00 UTC 7 October.
 The P3 was equipped with the TDR, which scanned in FAST mode in order to obtain pseudo dual-Doppler measurements.
-The TDR documented 130 the intensification and weakening stages of Matthew's ERC.
-The P3 flew four radial passes through the center of the TC, with each pass being 30 to 60 minutes apart.
+The TDR documented the intensification and weakening stages of Matthew's ERC.
+The P3 flew four radial passes through the center of the TC, with

+- 110 each pass being 30 to 60 minutes apart.
 The time window of the four passes are listed in Table 1, while the location of each pass is shown in Fig. 2a.
 The storm center and storm motion were both estimated from the Hurricane Research Division (HRD) aircraft-derived dynamic center (Willoughby and Chelmow, 1982).
-The analysis track for dual-Doppler analyses was

-- linearly interpolated from each dynamic center using the derived storm motion.
-The dual-Doppler analysis was synthesized 135 with each of the P3 radial passes at 1-km horizontal grid spacing and 0.5 km vertical grid spacing using SAMURAI software (Bell et al., 2012) in LROSE.
-The grid spacing should be smaller than the data spacing in order to accurately resolve the maximum spatial scales available for the given sampling (Koch et al., 1983).
-A low-pass filtering was applied to the P-3 analysis to ensure that the resolved scales were in fact consistent with the data spacing.
-SAMURAI is a three-dimensional - variational data assimilation tool that uses a finite element basis to estimate the most likely state of the atmosphere given a set 140 of observations.
-The algorithm effects of SAMURAI have been tested in Bell et al. (2012) which the analysis has high fidelity to the observations, with linear correlations of 0.99 and linear slope and bias values near one and zero, respectively.
+The analysis track for dual-Doppler analyses was linearly interpolated from each dynamic center using the derived storm motion.
+The dual-Doppler analysis was synthesized with each of the P3 radial passes at 1-km horizontal grid spacing and 0.5 km vertical grid spacing using SAMURAI software (Bell et al., - 115 2012) in LROSE.
+SAMURAI is a three-dimensional variational data assimilation tool that uses a finite element basis to estimate the most likely state of the atmosphere given a set of observations.
 The analysis was initially done on a Cartesian coordinate and then interpolated onto a cylindrical coordinate with azimuthal resolution of 1 degree and radial resolution of 1 km.
 The four passes were analyzed in detail to examine the changes in kinematic structure with high spatial resolution over four hours, with a particular focus on the first pass in this study.

-3 The GVTD technique improvement
+120 3 The GVTD technique improvement